replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

      replicas: 2
    ```

-1. Add the file that you created in the previous step to the `kustomization.yaml` file in the `overlays/downstreams/this-cluster` directory, located at `~/my-kots-app/overlays/downstreams/this-cluster/kustomization.yaml`:
+1. Add the file that you created in the previous step to the `kustomization.yaml` file located in `~/my-kots-app/overlays/downstreams/this-cluster/kustomization.yaml`:

    ```diff
    @@ -2,3 +2,5 @@